 You want to learn how your customers find out about your brand, how they want to shop, and where they spend their time.

 A certain amount of time, like six months, can pass before you can do this kind of survey.

 They might remark, for example, that they first heard about you on a social networking site for marketers like LinkedIn.

-To conclude, dark social marketing is a tactic that should be used in conjunction with other marketing strategies to maximize its effects.
+To sum up, dark social marketing is a tactic that should be used with other marketing strategies to get the best results.

-The dark social marketing strategy has many benefits and is becoming a popular option for marketers because of its effectiveness.
-For the most part, this strategy promotes big websites and brands through tiny channels that aren’t often looked at by other people.
+The dark social marketing strategy has a lot of advantages and is becoming a popular choice for marketers because it is so good at getting people to buy things.
+If you use this strategy most of the time, it promotes big websites and brands through small channels that aren’t often looked at by other people.